ycpei/ypei.me/posts/2019-03-14-great-but-manageable-expectations.md

     $L(p(y) || p(y + \alpha))$ for $|\alpha| \le 1$?
 Can you find
     anything better than Gaussian?
 For a start, perhaps the nice tables of Rényi divergence in Gil-Alajaji-Linder 2013 may be useful?
-4. Find out how useful Conjecture 0 is.
+4. Find out how useful Claim 26 is.
 Perhaps start with computing the constant $C$ nemerically.
 5. Help with [the aforementioned issue](https://github.com/tensorflow/privacy/issues/23) in the